-For daycare, people like the shorter units.
+In some scenarios, the answer is yes.
+For instance, in a daycare users prefer the shorter units.
 It’s based partially on common sense and, in some states, mandated by law.
-If, for example, you’re a board certified teacher or a teachers aid, some states dictate that you’ll need to be able to see what you are doing.
-In these cases, you’d want four or five foot units.
+If for example, you’re a board certified teacher or a teacher’s aid, some states dictate that you’ll need to be able to see what the kids are doing.
+In these cases, you’d want four or five-foot units.
 You can easily watch what the kids are doing when taking tests with this size unit as well.
 It gives them a sense of privacy, while at the same time lets you monitor their progress.
 Room dividers can provide a visual barrier.
 If one child (or adult) can’t see one another during class, they cannot be distracted by that person.
 In this regard, much like ourselves, all dividers are equal.
+For

-For Sunday school and adult classes, six foot dividers or taller are the most popular.
+For Sunday school and adult classes, six-foot dividers or taller are the most popular.
 It is easy to make additional rooms for temporary (or semi-permanent) use as needed within the church or school.
-Tack-able, sound-absorbing dividers easily roll into place, unfold accordion style, and can be set up in any configuration as needed.
+Tackable, sound-absorbing dividers easily roll into place, unfold accordion style, and can be set up in any configuration as needed.